digital-craftsman-de/date-time-precision/README.md

 ## When would I need that?

-Basically whenever you don't mean a point in time.
+Basically whenever you don't talk about a point in time.

 - If you're calculating a settlement for a specific month.
 - When you're storing a time of day that is relevant on every day like business hours.